GarhomLee/SurfStore/lib/README.txt

 .
 Location of Ant build.xml and build.properties files.
-bin/        Temporary directory for building the project. lib/        Final location of the jar files examples/   Some examples and instructions on how to run them. src/        Location of Java sources. xdocs/      XmlRpc documention in XDOC format.
+bin/        Temporary directory for building the project. lib/         location of the jar files examples/   Some examples and instructions on how to run them. src/        Location of Java sources. xdocs/      XmlRpc documention in XDOC format.